Historical farmhouse ensemble: The Morlokhof

 Please contact our Reservations team with your booking enquiry or to obtain further details on, for example, when the event starts and the shuttle service from the hotel’s main entrance.

 Telephone +49 7442 47-0

 Hikes with a visit to the estate

-An invitation to a nostalgic coffee table, a hearty snack, a visit to the herbal garden or an excursion to the beehives – every Tuesday we organise a hike with a visit to the estate; the focal points vary and change according to the season.
+An invitation to a nostalgic coffee table, a visit to the herbal garden or an excursion to the beehives – every Tuesday we organise a hike with a visit to the estate; the focal points vary and change according to the season.

-The Tuesday and Saturday excursions are reserved for our hotel guests only.
+The excursions are reserved for our hotel guests only.
 They are part of the Holiday Programme, which provides current information on these trips.

 The Morlokhof opens its gates to an interested public once a year, during the nationwide »Heritage Day« event, which always takes place on the second Sunday of September with special tours.
 Whereby the vegetable and herb garden, beehives, orchards and woodworking are included, in addition to the ensemble of buildings.
 Bareiss chefs offer their traditional Black Forest specialities, tray baking and coffee.
 The »Trachtenkapelle Mitteltal« (traditional band in costume) provides a musical accompaniment.

 Always from 11.00 a.m. to 6.00 p.m. on 2nd Sunday in September.

 Entry is free-of-charge.